[Summer of Decluttering] How to Choose a Long-Lasting USB-C Cable (September 2021 Edition) [Summer in Japan]

 This is very important,

-so I'll explain it in more detail in the next section.
+so I'd like to explain it in more detail in the next section.

 Slow charging issue

-Also, slow charging isn't just a problem with the cable; the charger that supplies the power also needs to be able to deliver high power.
+Also, slow charging isn't solely a cable issue; the charger itself must be able to deliver high power.

 If your charger and cable are compatible with fast charging on recent smartphones, some models will display a message on the lock screen or status bar saying that fast charging is in progress, making this an easy way to check

-This is where an item that measures the electrical conductivity of USB cables comes in.
+That's where items for measuring the conductivity of USB cables come in.

 This tester, which is roughly the same size as an AA battery, allows you to see the voltage, current, and amount of power consumed during charging at a glance, allowing you to accurately determine the performance of the cable (or charger)